marq-andrew/cloud-jalendu/jalendu_readme.txt

 **Age lock maintenance**.
 Jalendu intercepts and reverses attempts to assign the Age 18+ role to a member who is age locked.

 **Jalendu chat bot**.
 This is some experimentation I am doing with the idea of a chat bot.
-It only relates to direct messages that users send to Jalendu as a user.
+It only relates to direct messages that users send to Jalendu as a user or to channel message that mention @Jalendu.
 The aim of this code is to program Jalendo to respond to your direct messages to him.
+This code uses a postgres sql database ElephantSQL (in AWS cloud) to store its data.
+Messages are not linked to a user identity in that database.